Hung1610/hoovada/README.md

 - Then you can create merge-request (top left corner of gitlab UI) with the source branch is your branch and the target branch is dev branch.

-### Development environment setup

-- For testing, if you face with mixed-content issues https vs http, change api = HTTPSApi() to api=Api() in app/apis.py.

 #### Quick testing with docker

 ```bash